Now enrolling K–8 · West Haven, UT info@wayfinders-academy.com801-883-8805

 • Scientists and farmers use evidence to design better systems

-Challenge: How can we reduce the health risks created by industrial chicken farming through policy, innovative farming techniques, campaign, or community action?
+Challenge: How can we reduce the health risks of industrial chicken farming — through policy, innovative techniques, campaigns, or community action?

-Middle schoolers step into the role of changemakers — examining who controls the food system, where the risks fall, and what tools are available to shift outcomes.
+Middle schoolers step into the role of changemakers — examining who controls the food system, where the risks fall, and what tools can shift outcomes.
 They investigate antibiotic resistance, environmental impact, economic pressures, and health equity, then design solutions that are realistic, evidence-based, and targeted at a specific lever of change.

-• Industrial farming creates health risks that ripple through entire communities
+• Industrial farming creates health risks that ripple through whole communities

-• Antibiotic overuse in farming is accelerating a global public health crisis
+• Antibiotic overuse is accelerating a global public-health crisis

-• Change can happen at many levels — individual, community, industry, and government
+• Change can happen at many levels — individual, community, industry, government

 • Innovative farming models already exist and can be studied, adapted, and scaled